Jzaroli/Trading-View_App/README.md

 * Includes authentication using JWT.

-* Protects API keys and sensitive information with environment variables.
+* Protects API keys and sensitive information with environment variables, and uses bcrypt to hash passwords.

 * Is deployed using Render (with data):